IanBrettell/PhD-thesis/book/PhD thesis.md

 Around 1905 Morgan began to breed *Drosophila*, identifying visible variants that he could track over generations, including white versus red eyes, forked versus straight bristles, sable-coloured bodies, curved legs; bent, bat-like wings; disjointed abdomens, and deformed eyes [@mukherjeeGeneIntimateHistory2016].
 Through repeated crossing experiments, Morgan discovered that some genes were transmitted together at a higher rate than chance alone.
 He proposed that these genes were physically "linked" to one another, implying that they were situated on some string within the chromosome [@mukherjeeGeneIntimateHistory2016].
 This advanced the understanding of a gene from a purely theoretical unit of inheritance to a physical unit [@mukherjeeGeneIntimateHistory2016].
 He further discovered that, occasionally, a gene that was otherwise linked to another could "cross over" from one parental strand to the other, generating offspring with a mixture of parental alleles [@mukherjeeGeneIntimateHistory2016].

 While Morgan was carrying out his experiments with *Drosophila*, Japanese researchers were also studying Mendelian inheritance with the Japanese medaka fish, *Oryzias latipes*.
 Following three articles published by three separate professors in Japanese on the recessive inheritance of medaka colour variants [@fukamachi100YearsMedaka2021], a teacher named Tatsuo Aida (**Figure \@ref(fig:aida)**) published the first article in English about medaka in 1921 [@aidaInheritanceColorFreshWater1921].
-The study involved a total of 22 crosses of two generations, and among other findings discovered recombination between the X and Y chromosome.
+The study involved a total of 22 crosses of two generations, and among other findings discovered recombination between the X and Y chromosome -- the world's first demonstration in any species of Y-linked inheritance [@naruseMedakaModelOrganogenesis2011a].
 The editor, William Castle, was so impressed by this last finding that he added the following footnote to the paper:

 > It should be pointed out, in justice to the author, that his observations go beyond those of Schmidt in the important respect of showing the occurrence of crossing over between the X and the Y chromosome.